affordances/RDBMS-API-Mini/README.md

 When the client makes a `POST` request to `/api/zoos` a new _zoo_ should be created in the zoos table:

 - Ensure the client passes a name parameter in the request body.
 If there's an error, respond with an appropriate status code, and send a JSON response of the form `{ error: "Some useful error message" }`.
-- return de `id` of the inserted zoo.
+- return the `id` of the inserted zoo.

 ### `GET /zoos`